ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab1.md

----
-layout: lab
-_id: "1"
-title: "Introduction to Software Analysis"
+## Introduction to Software Analysis
-synopsis: |

 Understanding basic concepts of software analysis and metrics used to estimate the effectiveness of analysis.
----

 ### Objective